zjswanson/Flashcards-JS/README.md

 ## Description

-_Exploring use of jQuery to toggle display states_
+_Exploring use of jQuery to toggle display states.
+Utilizing data to generate HTML._

 ## Setup/Installation Requirements